Barns Green Primary School has a dedicated Governing Body who support the Headteacher and all the staff in the running of the school.

 I currently have two children at the school and I feel passionately that all children deserve the very best start in life.
 School plays a vital role in encouraging children to make friends, develop to their full potential, learn about the wider world and discover who they are able to become – so I welcomed the opportunity to become further involved as a governor.

 I have twenty years’ experience in Marketing and Advertising in both SME and Corporate businesses and have worked at RSA in Horsham for the past ten years.
 I joined the Board of Governors in 2019 and hope to be a useful addition to the team.

 I have one child currently attending Barns Green Primary School, one at Playgroup and a baby who I’m sure will follow his elder siblings’ path!
 I have volunteered to be a Governor to play my part in supporting the school and wider local community.

 I believe passionately that quality education is a right for all children and look forward to working with our school over the coming years.

 I work as a Project Manager for the NHS in Surrey, specifically working on the transformation of community health services for children and families.

 Dawn Martin (Co-opted Governor)

-I have been a school governor for more than twenty-five years, initially for seven years as a Parent Governor at Itchingfield Primary School, where my children attended in the 1990s.
-Then for sixteen years as Headteacher of West Sussex primary schools and, since my retirement, as a Local Authority Governor at Waterfield Primary School and as a co-opted Governor at my local school, Barns Green Primary School.
+I have been a school governor for more than twenty-five years.
+Initially for seven years as a Parent Governor at Itchingfield Primary School, where my children attended in the 1990s, then for sixteen years as Headteacher of West Sussex primary schools.
+Since my retirement, as a Local Authority Governor at Waterfield Primary School and as a co-opted Governor at my local school, Barns Green Primary School.